 Vitamin D in Pasteurized Milk and Raw Milk

 Almost all of the U.S. milk supply is fortified with 400 IU of vitamin D per quart according to the USDA.
 But foods made from milk, like cheese and ice cream, are usually not fortified.
-Synthetic Vitamin D that is added to foods is believed to be much less effective as naturally occurring Vitamin D and can also potentially block natural Vitamin D’s effects.
-(6)
+Synthetic vitamin D that is added to foods is believed to be much less effective as naturally occurring vitamin D and can also potentially block natural vitamin D’s effects.
+(7)